ttrmw/cobalt-vb-highlighting/README.md

 cobalt-vb-highlighting
 ======================

-a rough VS equivalent of the gedit cobalt syntax highlighting theme
+A rough VS equivalent of the gedit cobalt syntax highlighting theme

+Also, terminus.fon because reasons